p3palazzo/comparative-histories/index.md

 Comparative histories of architecture arose in the second half of the nineteenth century from the Idealist philosophy of history.
-Canonical textbooks claimed European architecture alone had the superior ability to perform meaningful 'historical change' out of the passage of time.
+Canonical textbooks such as Fergusson's early *Illustrated Handbook of Architecture*, Choisy's *Histoire de l'architecture*, and Fletchers' *History of Architecture on the Comparative Method* implied or, in the latter case, explicitly claimed European architecture alone had the superior ability to perform meaningful 'historical change' out of the passage of time.
 At the same time, comparative history was embedded into the theory and practice of architecture, blending seamlessly with professional education.
 The critical historians' refutation of Idealism since the twentieth century disputed both the evolutionism and the disciplinary bounds of comparative history.

 A major achievement of critical theorists was to dispel the belief in a universal standard for assessing different cultures.
 At the same time, architectural history must integrate the irreducible diversity of cultures into 'global' surveys.
-This paradox shows in the shortcomings of a couple of otherwise brilliant recent textbooks.
-One of them evades the Idealist narrative by juxtaposing examples in simple chronological order; in so doing, however, it reinforces the Western idea that only linear time underpins historical meaning---an idea utterly foreign to many cultures it portrays, and quite confusing in practice.
-Another one showcases different cultures walled off from one another in discrete chapters; it feels like the written form of a colonial ethnographic museum.
+This paradox shows in the narrative choices of a couple of recent, paradigm-shifting textbooks.
+One of them, *A Global History of Architecture* by Francis D. K. Ching, Mark Jarzombek, and Vikramāditya Prakāsh, evades the Idealist narrative by juxtaposing examples in simple chronological order; in so doing, however, it reinforces the Western idea that only linear time underpins critical meaning.
+Another one, *Architecture Since 1400* by Kathleen James-Chakraborty, showcases different societies walled off from one another in discrete chapters, an ethnographic structure that downplays the increasingly global cultural and economic networks.

+Even as these two books explicitly reject the colonial *argument* for European supremacy, their approaches to 'collecting' buildings and societies uphold the colonial *structure* of the universal ethnographic museum, curious but exotic to its target audience---the post-Postmodern, Western student.
+I contend it is these books' very partaking in the un-disciplinary understanding of 'critical history' that has made them fall into this renewed Idealist pitfall.
+I then confront this assumption with the unapologetically disciplinary approach of 'comparative history' to inquire whether an alternative view

-Given the persistence of these same old Idealist pitfalls, architectural history stands to gain from reassessing and questioning more explicitly the methods of comparative history and their emphasis on disciplinary subject matter---buildings.
-Which strongly disciplinary approaches, such as vernacular studies or building archaeology, have also been sidelined by 'non-disciplinary' criticism among historians?
+Which other disciplinary approaches, such as vernacular studies or building archaeology, have also been sidelined by 'non-disciplinary' criticism among historians?
 Can a survey be organized around some other criterion than chronological order or